become like the Unthings themselves,

 until Fate intervenes.

+The quest for the Swan Queen had clearly unraveled.
 The elven rangers were tired.
 The darkness had begun to toy with their minds.
 They were a strong people but the unexpected loss of men to the Unthings discouraged them.
-They pressed forward, however, with the hope of finding friendly faces at the Elven settlement at the Silver River.
+They pressed forward, however, with the hope of finding friendly faces at the elven settlement at the Silver River.

-Finding the settlement, however, was not as simple as one might think.
-Elves were a cautious sort and often used their considerable talents to hide in the open.
+Finding the settlement, however, was not a simple task.
+Elves were a cautious sort and often used their considerable talents to hide themselves.

 The men in the troupe made their way along the riverbank in the light of morning.
 It was not wise to move openly but they had no desire to walk through the more shadowed parts of the woods.